Top Places to Visit in Oxford

-Located on the north side of High Street Oxford, University Church of St. Mary the Virgin is a lively parish in liberal catholic tradition of England Church consisting of university and college buildings.
+Located on the north side of High Street Oxford, University Church of St. Mary the Virgin is a lively parish in the liberal catholic tradition of England Church consisting of university and college buildings.

-Designated as Top 20 UNESCO world heritage sites, Blenheim Palace is colossal country house that offers a perfect family day out.
+Designated as Top 20 UNESCO world heritage sites, Blenheim Palace is the colossal country house that offers a perfect family day out.
 Home to 11th Duke of Marlborough and Birthplace of Sir Winston Churchill, this building was built in eclectic English baroque style.

 Modern Art Oxford

-Established in 1965, Modern Art Oxford holds national and international reputation for inspirational programs and quality exhibitions.
+Established in 1965, Modern Art Oxford holds a national and international reputation for inspirational programs and quality exhibitions.
 It displays exhibitions of contemporary art and recently celebrates its 50th anniversary in 2016.

 Referred as most iconic and photographed building of Oxford, Radcliffe Camera was built between 1737 and 1749 by James Gibbs.
 This is archetypal Oxford landmark that comes in top list of best Places to Visit in Oxford.

 Turf Tavern is a well-hidden historic pub with its foundation dating from the 13th century that is accessed by narrow winding alleyway near the Bridge of Sighs.